)}

 • Three filters narrow the universe fast.
 Audit acceptance of the deliverable, delivery model fit (boutique vs PTaaS vs enterprise vs freelance), and methodology disclosure with named lead tester.

-• Cybersecify Startup INR 74,999 and Growth INR 1,79,999 sit in the audit-acceptable professional tier with founder-led delivery, OWASP WSTG v5.0 methodology, 1 free retest within 30 days, and a public sample report.
+• Cybersecify Startup INR 74,999 and Growth INR 1,79,999 sit in the audit-acceptable professional tier with founder-led delivery, OWASP WSTG v4.2 methodology, 1 free retest within one month of the v1.0 report, and a public sample report.

 • PTaaS vs boutique is a procurement style choice, not a quality gradient.
 Astra, BreachLock, and Cobalt.io fit dashboard-driven recurring engagement workflows.
 Cybersecify, AppSecure, Payatu, and Qualysec fit point-in-time founder-led engagements.

 • Enterprise and Big 4 vendors (TCS, Wipro, Infosys, HCL, KPMG, Deloitte, EY, PwC) are the right fit for BFSI, telecom, power, government, and Critical Information Infrastructure engagements that mandate CERT-In empanelment.
-They are overkill (and over-priced) for Series A SaaS with one or two production apps.
+Their engagement model is sized for multi-scope programmes, which is more structure than a Series A SaaS with one or two production apps needs.

-• Freelance OSCP testers price 30 to 50 percent below boutique firms but offer no entity liability and no formal retest commitment.
+• Freelance testers are usually the cheapest option but offer no entity liability and no formal retest commitment.
 Right fit for pre-seed founders who explicitly accept that trade-off for budget-constrained internal validation work.

 • Sample report review is the single highest-signal pre-purchase check.
 Any vendor unable or unwilling to share a sanitized prior report is asking you to buy unverified deliverable quality.
 Cybersecify publishes its sample report publicly.